FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install.md

 - Data Package upload and retrieval
 - Private data package (user to user)
 - Image transfer and storage
-- COT recording in a database
+- CoT recording in a database
 - Execution of common task list (using the `ExCheck` plugin for `WinTAK`; `ATAK` plugin only available to users with `takmaps.com` access)
 - User Management
 - Command Line Interface